RIT Tigers men's ice hockey

 The RIT Tigers men's ice hockey team is a collegiate ice hockey team representing the Rochester Institute of Technology in suburban Rochester, New York, United States.
-The school's men's team competes in the Division I Atlantic Hockey conference.
+The school's men's team competes in the Division I Atlantic Hockey America.
 The team has won two national championships, one each at the Division II and Division III levels.
 It lost in the semifinals of the Division I "Frozen Four" in 2010.

 History

 Founding, Division II and Division III

 In the fall of 1957, RIT student Jack Trickey founded the Monroe County Amateur Hockey (MCAHA) Association.
 A group of RIT students made up the majority of one of the teams.
 In 1958, the RIT Hockey Club was founded, and competed in the MCAHA until the league folded in 1960.
 The RIT hockey team continued to play against junior varsity and club teams.
 The RIT student council and athletic committee recommended that hockey be added to the athletic program, and men's hockey later became a varsity sport.
-The team competed at the Division II and III level for several years, winning a national championship in Division II (1983) and another in Division III (1985), before moving up to Division I in 2005–2006.
+The 1962–63 season was their first major season, as coached by Jim Heffer.
+In 1982, under third-year coach Brian Mason, they had their first twenty-win season with 23 wins to only nine losses.
+The team competed at the Division II and III level for several years.
+The Tigers won the NCAA Division II men's ice hockey tournament in 1983.
+In April 1984, Mason left the program to coach at Dartmouth.
+He was replaced by Bruce Delventhal.
+The 1985–86 team won 31 games and then won the NCAA Division III men's ice hockey tournament by a score of 5–1 over Bemidji State.
+While the Tigers made the Frozen Four four times from 1984 to 1989, they did not reach the D-III Tournament again until 1994 with Eric Hoffberg as coach.
+When he left after the 1999 season, he had taken the Tigers to the tournament five times and reached the Frozen Four twice.
+In 2004, it was announced that the Tigers would move up to the NCAA Division I level for the 2005–2006 season.